dotnet/docs-maui/docs/user-interface/controls/entry.md

 In addition, <xref:Microsoft.Maui.Controls.Entry> defines a `Completed` event, which is raised when the user finalizes text in the <xref:Microsoft.Maui.Controls.Entry> with the return key.

-<xref:Microsoft.Maui.Controls.Entry> derives from the `InputView` class, from which it inherits the following properties:
+<xref:Microsoft.Maui.Controls.Entry> derives from the <xref:Microsoft.Maui.Controls.InputView> class, from which it inherits the following properties:

 - `CharacterSpacing`, of type `double`, sets the spacing between characters in the entered text.
 - `CursorPosition`, of type `int`, defines the position of the cursor within the editor.